Turn That Thing Down

 From there it’s a matter of drilling a hole 6 inches or so along, using a small Allen key to hook the conduit through the hole (in order to hold it in place), then drill another hole a further six inches along and pop a rivet in.
 After I was done, I filled all the extra holes and was ready to etch, condition and prime.

-The mast got it’s first layer of base coat this afternoon - the boom got it’s 3rd and final coat of base.
+The mast got it’s first layer of base coat this afternoon – the boom got its 3rd and final coat of base.
 I should be able to get a couple more coats of base on the mast tomorrow, then on to the topcoat in a couple of days, assuming the weather holds.